Welcome to Storybrooke: In Storybrooke

 As Regina prepares to bury Cora, Gold comes to pay his respects.
 Regina intends to kill Snow White, but Gold points out that would cost her Henry.

-Emma reveals that Mary Margaret had a role in Cora's death, but Henry doesn't believe Snow White would hurt someone.
+Emma reveals that Mary Margaret had a role in Cora's death, but Henry does not believe Snow White would hurt someone.
 Gold arrives to warn them that Regina plans to kill Mary Margaret, and David demands that Gold save her as repayment for Mary Margaret for saving his life.

-A distraught Regina ransacks her mother's belongings until she finds the ingredients for a love spell for which the final ingredient is the heart of the person the caster hates most—Mary Margaret.
+A distraught Regina ransacks her mother's belongings until she finds the ingredients for a love spell for which the final ingredient is the heart of the person the caster hates most — Mary Margaret.
 Henry realizes Regina plans to use the curse on him.
 Regina tells Henry that he means too much to her for her to lose him; he asks her to prove it by not casting the curse.
 She insists that the imitation of love created by the curse will make them happy, but he refuses her offer, his response echoing Owen's in 1983.
 It is revealed that Greg is the adult Owen Flynn.

+Cultural references

+Owen refers to the green and red lightsabers of Star Wars characters Luke Skywalker and Darth Vader.
+Also, Owen is the name of Luke Skywalker's uncle in Star Wars.

+Kurt mentions that New Jersey is the home of "The Boss", Bruce Springsteen.

+Kurt and Owen's last name, Flynn, is a reference to Tron: Legacy, written by series co-creators Adam Horowitz and Edward Kitsis.
+In that film, Sam Flynn searches for his father Kevin in a hidden world.
+In addition, a street bench has a 1983 advertisement for ENCOM personal computers, the fictional computer corporation in both Tron and Tron: Legacy.

+The name Greg Mendell is a reference to Gregor Mendel "the father of modern genetics".